brad-stein/AdventOfCode/2023/day5/README.md

-the solution to the day 5 puzzel
+the solution to the day 5 puzzle